-Here are a few excerpts from some pieces that I’m particularly proud of from 2015.
-I’ll update this soon with my many, many more (and better) articles and news stories from 2016.
+This page is old, with a few excerpts from some pieces that I’m particularly proud of from 2015.
+I’ll update this soon with my many more (and better, I think) articles and news stories from 2017 and 2018.
 To see a more complete list with links, take a look at the Articles & Writings page.

 “President Obama—take nukes off hair-trigger alert”

 San Francisco Chronicle, 15 September 2015

 Following weeks of intense debate in the United States, the international agreement to prevent Iran from developing nuclear weapons is moving forward.
 It is a historic arrangement that demonstrates the world’s resolve to prevent the spread of nuclear weapons.
 It will not end, however, all the nuclear threats that face the world.

 So it is important to ask what other steps can be taken to reduce the still- considerable risks posed by nuclear weapons as the Iran agreement enters its implementation phase.
 The place to start is with countries already possessing nuclear weapons.
 Persuading them to take their nuclear weapons off “hair-trigger alert” would be an important first step.

 As commander in chief, President Obama can end the U.S. hair-trigger alert policy without approval by Congress.
 In fact, both he and former President George W. Bush pledged to do so during their presidential campaigns, but neither did.
 Now is the time to do so.

 Hubble Space Telescope observations are enlightening astronomers about the evolution of galaxies in the distant universe.